UPocek/SecureSoftwareDevelopment/Z1/README.md

 }
 ```
 - Some potential improvement we reasurched is to use structured logging database like seq to make our loggs searchable, more on [this link](https://docs.datalust.co/docs/using-java)

-## 3. Additional Security Controls

-In this section we are mostly referencing to the "IB-2023" project.
-This project is located by this [link](https://github.com/Anja0906/IB-2023).
-Access needs to be requested.

-### Password Hashing in the "IB-2023" Project